sagemath/trac_to_gh/Issue 8782.md

 # Issue 8782: pari does not work under Cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8782

 Original creator: mhansen